carpentries/maintainer-onboarding/episodes/02-communicate-contributors.md

    at the beginning of the conversation thread for the issue/pull request and selecting "Report content".
    This will take you to the form for reporting violations of [GitHub's terms of service](https://github.com/site/terms).

-## Top Ten Tips for Managing Issues and PRs

-1. **Acknowledge receipt** - Even if you won't be able to take action on an issue/PR immediately, send the contributor a quick message to let them know you received and appreciate their contribution.
-Always say thank you!
-2. **Tag issues with descriptive labels** - For community-submitted issues, remember to add appropriate labels, even if you are not going to immediately take action.
-This shows contributors that issues are being paid attention to and encourages others to take action on issues.
-3. **Include appropriate cross-references** - When putting in a PR to address an existing Issue, include a link to the Issue.
-GitHub will automatically add a note to the Issue linking back to the PR.
-This is also good practice when communicating in conversation threads on related Issues and PRs.
-4. **Use the `@` symbol to tag people in a conversation** - Most people don't subscribe to all of The Carpentries repositories (there are a lot!) and will only get email alerts if their GitHub handle is tagged.
-This is a good way to make sure relevant people are included in the conversation.
-You can also use `@` to tag your Curriculum Advisory Committee.
-More on that later.
-5. **Request reviews** for non-trivial changes.
-You can request a review from a fellow Maintainer or from someone else who has been active on the repository.
-This is another way of including relevant people in the decision-making process.
-6. **Don't merge your own PRs** - Even for small PRs, it's a good idea to have a second person check for typos and formatting issues.
-In general, always get a second opinion before merging your own PR.
-This is a good time to request a review.
-7. **Do edit PRs as needed** - It is OK to directly edit a contributor's PR if there are minor issues preventing it from being accepted.
-Many of our contributors are non-responsive to requests to update a PR.
-This is OK.
-If the contribution is important - make the minor changes and merge.
-8. **Don't close an issue or PR without explaining why** - Except in the (very rare) case of spammy contributions, take a moment to acknowledge the contribution and explain why it won't be incorporated.
-9. **Do close issues** that have gone stale, are outdated, or out of scope (after explaining why).
-10. **Pay attention** to comments about accessibility and demotivating or exclusionary language.

-:::::::::::::::::::::::::::::::::::::::::  callout

-## How to Label Issues

-To find a list of issue labels, their corresponding meanings, and when to use each, take a look at this guide on [How to label issues](https://docs.carpentries.org/topic_folders/maintainers/github_labels.html) in The Carpentries handbook.

 ::::::::::::::::::::::::::::::::::::::::::::::::::